 - Good Cop/Bad Cop: Audrey and Lotta want to be this in "Cereal".

 - Grand Finale: The "Harvey Endings" two-parter.

 - Halloween Episode: "Harveyween" and "All Harvey's Eve".

 - Handy Feet: In "Harveyween", Lotta is shown to have used her feet to knit her bunny costume when her hands got tired.
 Later in "The Fandom Menace", she's shown using her foot to refresh her computer while trying to get Crush 4 U tickets.

 - Hulk Speak: Audrey, Lotta, and Richie speak this way when entranced by the jingle in "Blame That Tune".

 - I Got Bigger: In the Harvey Girls' origin episode, this is almost word-for-word Lotta's explanation how, overnight, she went from being Tiny's size and strength to The Big Girl.Lotta: I had a growth spurt.

-- Impact Silhouette: In "My Sectional Romance", Dot makes this in a bush.
+- In "My Sectional Romance", Dot makes one in a bush.

 - Insistent Terminology: According to Dot, she's wearing a tunic, not a dress.

 - It Tastes Like Feet: When Melvin eats his dyed sponge cake, he says that it tastes like math homework.